Workflow Tutorial Capture One Mobile iPad Tethering

 What this page covers

-This page covers why tethering to an iPad is useful, how a direct USB connection works, how wireless tethering improves mobility, and why this workflow is valuable for both professional shoots and faster solo production.
+This page explains why tethering to an iPad can be so useful, how a direct USB connection works, how wireless tethering improves mobility, and why this workflow suits photographers who want more flexibility on set.

 • Capture One for iPad / Capture One Mobile